Mano y Mente is a small, private artists´ residence program in Tularosa, a historic town in southern New Mexico.

 Participants

 Mano y Mente works best for participants who are independent, very motivated, and able to function in, and contribute to, a small community setting.
 The compatibility of personalities is taken into account when selecting participants for each session.
-Participants not chosen for one session might be an excellent fit for another session, given that they meet the various requirements listed above.
+Participants who are not chosen for one session might be an excellent fit for another session, given that they meet the various requirements listed above.

 As Mano y Mente is part of a loaned private residence, it is important that artists be mature, responsible, and respectful of the space.
 This will ensure the longevity of the program and the continuing good humor of its cowboy patron.
 The use of illegal substances on studio and housing property is not permitted.